Parallelisation of partial differential equations via representation theory

 There is another angle we can consider; rather than utilising more symmetry than even-odd symmetry we can consider potentials with less symmetry, e.g., consider the Schr\"odinger equation in a cube with potential $a(x,y,z) = (x-y)^2 + (y-z)^2 + (x-z)^2$ which is invariant under permuting $x,y,z$ and also invariant under negation $a(x,y,z) = a(-x,-y,-z)$.
-The solutions to the resulting equation can be interpreted as the wave functions corresponding to three one-dimensional particles with quadratic interactions.
+The solutions to the resulting equation can be interpreted as the wave function corresponding to three one-dimensional particles with quadratic interactions.
 Monomials capture the negation symmetry and enable decoupling into two linear systems.
-On the other hand, we can combine negation and permutation in the group $S_3 \times \bbZ_2$, very much as we did with $O_h \cong S_4 \times \bbZ_2$, but where the generators $\tau_1$ and $\tau_2$ correspond to the simple transpositions $(x,y,z) \mapsto (y,x,z)$ and $(x,y,z) \mapsto (x,z,y)$.
-Since the three irreducible representations of $S_3$ have a total dimension of 4, we get 8 distinct linear systems.
-That is, we have quadrupled the number of independent matrices, each of a much smaller dimension!
-This potential increase in parallelisation will be even more pronounced in higher dimensional problems associated with more particles.
+On the other hand, we can combine negation and permutation in the group $S_3 \times \addition{\rmC}_2$, very much as we did with $O_h \cong S_4 \times \addition{\rmC}_2$, but where the generators $\tau_1$ and $\tau_2$ correspond to the simple transpositions $(x,y,z) \mapsto (y,x,z)$ and $(x,y,z) \mapsto (x,z,y)$.
+Since the three irreducible representations of $S_3$ have a total dimension of 4, we get 8 distinct linear systems, \addition{as depicted in \figref{cubepermspy}}.
+That is, we have quadrupled the number of independent matrices, each of a much smaller dimension! \addition{Specifically, the largest block of the permutation adapted discretisation is $41$ compared to $125$ for the monomial basis which only captures reflection symmetry, which means the discretisation is reduced by about $33\%$.
+One can therefore expect a dense solver to take as little as $0.33^3 \approx 1/28$ the time, that is, a $28\times$ speedup.
+The computational savings actually improve at higher polynomial degrees, similar to the case of permutation symmetry which we will observe in \figref{numirreps}.}

+\Figuretwo[numirreps,BosFermReduction] \addition{Left: the growth in the number of irreducible representations for $S_n$ (which is equal to the number of partitions of $n$), and the sum of the dimensions of all irreducible representations of $S_n$.
+This shows that a 10-dimensional PDE with permutation and negation symmetry can in theory be parallelised across almost 20,000 cores.
+Right: The reduction in dimension of the independent blocks from a monomial basis and a symmetry-adapted basis.
+Comparing the largest blocks we see an algebraic improvement with $n$.
+If we focus on specific symmetry classes such as Bosons (symmetric) and Fermions (anti-symmetric) this becomes a super-algebraic improvement}.

+\addition{This potential increase in parallelisation will be even more pronounced in higher dimensional problems associated with more particles.
+Consider an $n$-dimensional Schr\"odinger eigenvalue problem where the potential has permutation and negation symmetry, for example: